 The Cañariaco Copper Project is an advanced stage porphyry copper exploration and development project located in Northern Peru.
-The Company's main focus is to conduct exploration for additional mineral deposits within the Cañariaco Copper Project and to progress development of the Cañariaco Norte Project through completion of a Feasibility Study.

 The Company has a 100% interest in the mineral rights of the Cañariaco Copper Project subject to a 0.5% NSR held by Anglo Pacific.